matan865/BallGame/README.md

 The control in the balls achieved by moving the paddle in the bootom of the screen.
 ## run
 First, clone the repo.
 Than use the following commands inside the project folder:
-* In the teminal first compile the program using the command 'ant compile'.
+* In the teminal first compile the program using the command `ant compile`.
-* After compilation run the program using the command 'ant run'.
+* After compilation run the program using the command `ant run`.
 ## Requirements
 * Java
 * Ant